ellakoa/postcard-poem/content/posts/chasing-the-tides.md

-  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing the most expansive bay.
+  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs bay.

-  Beyond the pebbles, I walked the bay,
+  Beyond the pebbles, I walked the bay
   For the briefest time, the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false